SamTay/blog.dev/README.md

 LAMP MVC Application

+05/28/14 Lots of stuff done today.
+Made the comments more pretty and at Thomas's suggestion I added a WYSIWYG editor to my textareas (for creating/updating posts and adding comments).
+The next steps are to add 1) Pagination 2) Helper Classes and, as part of (2), remove as much duplicate code as possible.
+Currently working on (1), because I decided I wanted to be able to sort by date or popularity, the latter meaning number of comments.
+It's proving a little tricky.

+Immediate TO DO : finish template/list.php to dynamically create rows/columns based on $this->data

 05/27/14 Stayed pretty late today, but got a lot done.
 Created a comments table; right now I don't want edit/delete options for comments, so there was really no need for a comment controller.
 Instead comment() is a method of post controller.
 Users must be signed in to comment, otherwise they are redirected to login.
 The comments overall are basic but pretty smooth looking.
 Things to do next:

 IMMEDIATE REFACTORING NEEDED: